Mijago/D2ArmorPicker/README.md

 # Contribution

 ## Development
-1. Run `npm install` to install dependencies.
+1. Run `npx husky-init && npm install` to install dependencies.
 2. Duplicate the `.env_example` to `.env_dev`.
 3. Create a Bungie API key.
 For this, head over to https://www.bungie.net/en/Application and create a new application.
     - Set the OAuth Client Type to `Confidential` and the redirect URL to `https://localhost:4200/`.